David Robert Lewis Parry

 Areas of particular interest:

-Understanding: our relationship with our bodies; affairs of the heart, relationships, sexuality, sexual identity and behaviour; discrimination and bullying; spirituality; bereavement; depression; mood swings (bi-polar disorder/manic depression); anxiety; gambling; shopping; abuse; anger, rage; our inner child; psychosis.
+Understanding: our relationship with our bodies; affairs of the heart, relationships, sexuality, sexual identity and behaviour; discrimination and bullying; spirituality; bereavement; depression; mood swings (bi-polar disorder/manic depression); anxiety, panic attacks; gambling; shopping; abuse; anger, rage; our inner child; psychosis.

 Self expression through art and sport.

 Life coaching: Performance anxiety and concerns (for example playing competitive sports; as an artist; public speaking).

 The process of relationship separations and divorce.
-I am very interested in helping and supporting fathers who are experiencing difficulties in maintaining contact with their children due to divorce, separation and the legal system.
+I am very interested in helping and supporting parents who are experiencing difficulties in maintaining contact with their children due to divorce, separation and the legal system.

-Another area of particular in interest involves how to manage IBS (irritable bowel syndrome) and Tinutus through the practice of Zhuan Zhuang and self-massage.
+Another area of particular interest involves how to manage IBS (irritable bowel syndrome) and Tinnitus through the practice of Zhuan Zhuang and self-massage.

 I am also interested in the notion of Mindfulness and in particular Zhuan Zhuang.
-The practice of Zhuan Zhuang involves meditation plus exercise which I have found very useful for: aiding digestion; developing self-awareness, relaxation, managing stress; and helping clients with PTSD.
+The practice of Zhuan Zhuang involves meditation plus exercise.
+I have found this very useful for: improving balance, keeping fit, aiding digestion; developing self-awareness, relaxation, managing stress.